-Geoffrey Bawa was commissioned to design this hotel towards the end of his illustrious life and, in keeping with his own inimitable style, this hotel is unobtrusive from the outside and stunning from within.
-The natural light and beauty around is used to a great affect.
+Geoffrey Bawa was commissioned to design this hotel towards the end of his illustrious life and, in keeping with his inimitable style, this hotel is unobtrusive from the outside and stunning from within.
+The natural light and beauty around are used to great effect.

 The entrance is a grand stairway with a startling piece of modern sculpture adorning the walls.
 The first floor opens out onto a glorious view of the rocks and the beach.
 The rooms themselves open out onto a balcony and a carefree view.
 They are spacious, light and comfortable.

 Galle itself is worthy of several visits, especially to wander around the streets of the old Dutch Fort area.
-There are many local crafts in the area and several whole villages specialise in particular crafts such as basket weaving and lace making.
-The food is good in the Lighthouse, especially the seafood buffets, while there are many good restaurants in the vicinity.
+There are many local crafts in the area, and several whole villages specialise in particular crafts such as basket weaving and lace making.
+The food is tasty in the Lighthouse, especially the seafood buffets, while there are many good restaurants in the vicinity.

 Luxury - Luxury hotels would have a superb level of service, very comfortable and usually spacious bedrooms, excellent food, great design and character.
 For us, when we visited, these places all had the 'wow factor'.
 A luxury hotel should satisfy the criteria of the most discerning clients.

 - Infinity Pool

 - Outdoor Pool

 Map centered on Lighthouse Hotel and Spa.
 Zoom out to view other hotels (H) and experiences (E) in the area.